Thom1729/Sublime-JS-Custom/README.md

 Scope the [comma operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comma_Operator) `keyword.operator.comma`.
 Other uses of the comma, such as to separate array items or function arguments, will still be scoped `punctuation.separator.comma`.

+### `es_decorators`: boolean

+Highlight the experimental [decorator syntax](https://github.com/tc39/proposal-decorators).
+(When the decoradors proposal advances, support will presumably be added in the core JavaScript syntax.
+At that time, this extension will be removed.)

+### `string_object_keys`: boolean

+Highlight unquoted object keys as strings, matching [babel-sublime](https://github.com/babel/babel-sublime)'s behavior.

 ### `jsx`: boolean

 Highlight [JSX](https://reactjs.org/docs/introducing-jsx.html).